xwmx/nb/README.md

 Description:
   Update `nb` to the latest version.
-You will be prompted for your password if administrator priviledges are required.
+You will be prompted for your password if administrator privileges are required.

   If `nb` was installed using a package manager like npm or Homebrew, use the package manager's upgrade functionality instead